PelionIoT/nanostack-border-router/README.md

 ### Configuring Nanostack Border Router

-Applications using Nanostack Border Router need to use a `config.json` file for the configuration.
+Applications using Nanostack Border Router need to use a `mbed_app.json` file for the configuration.
 The file needs to contain a *border-router* section under which the Nanostack Border Router specific configuration options are defined.
-The complete list of all configuration options is in the [config.json.example](config.json.example) file (for 6LoWPAN router).
-The `config.json` file contains all compile-time configurations for your border router application.
+The example configurations can be found in [K64f-border-router] https://github.com/ARMmbed/k64f-border-router/configs.

 The minimum set of configuration options required are explained here: